Solid phase transitions in the liquid limit: A glimpse into the relaxed energy

 \section{A glimpse into the relaxed energy}

 \emph{Hypothetical bounds on the binodal.} We have seen in the foregoing discussion that the energy $W(\BF)$ is not polyconvex at $\BF=\Gve_{\infty}\BI_{2}$.
 This is not very surprising, since polyconvexity is usually strictly stronger that quasiconvexity and we expect and conjecture that $\BF=\Gve_{\infty}\BI_{2}$ lies on the binodal---at the very edge of quasiconvexity.
-Here we recall our observation that if someone could prove that $\BF=\Gve_{\infty}\BI_{2}$ is stable, then we would immediately conclude that for every $|\Bx|>1$